- 1 1. Regular Bacon

 2. Lamb Bacon

 What is Lamb Bacon

 As you might have guessed with this long list the word “bacon” is no longer only pork meat.
-Now you can make bacon out off a lot of meat and meat substitutes.
+Now you can make bacon out of a lot of meat and meat substitutes.
 And that being said Lamb is no exception, with its salted, smoked and sliced it is a dream.

 It is quickly becoming very popular around the world and even been honored a place on New York’s Bar Bacon.
-The Smoking Goose also produce lamb bacon, hot smoked over applewood after being rubbed with salt, brown sugar, and maple sugar.
+The Smoking Goose also produces lamb bacon, hot smoked over applewood after being rubbed with salt, brown sugar, and maple sugar.

 Rich and strong in lamb flavor it compares really good to pork bacon, so if you like lamb then you will most likely also love this.
 It is likely that we will see a big rise in sales of lamb bacon in the future.